cyrusimap/cyrus-imapd/docsrc/imap/concepts/deployment/storage.rst

 As such, use of these network protocols for which the purpose just so happens to be storage does **not** provide redundancy.

-It is imperitive this is understood and equally well applied in planning for storage infrastructure, or that your storage appliance vendor or consultancy partner is trusted in their judgement.
+It is imperative this is understood and equally well applied in planning for storage infrastructure, or that your storage appliance vendor or consultancy partner is trusted in their judgement.